 Tip #6 Change your admin Login URL

 Make sure to change your admin login page URL to some different value from its default one.
 This is but a simple measure to further secure your WordPress website.
-This helps to counter the majority of the automated brute force attacks on your website.
-You can download a plugin to perform the task, as it is a bit tricky.
+This not only helps to counter the majority of the automated brute force attacks on your website but also you can download a plugin to perform the task, as it is a bit tricky.
 After downloading the plugin “WPS Hide Login”, go to the settings option to configure it and set up your login URL.

 Tip #7 Switch to HTTPS

 Sometimes when an attacker intercepts a message sent between two parties, there is a chance of a man-in-the-middle attack on your website.
 In such cases, often none of the parties is aware that their data has been snatched.
 If you switch to HTTPS, by using SSL certificates, you can keep your traffic secure.
 The difficulty of the switching process depends on your host.
 Some hosts can automate the process whereas others require you to do it manually.